 Photographed federal employees can use the high-end professional portraits however they like, whether it be to update their LinkedIn profiles or for personal use.
 Portraits will be photographed on Wednesday, January 16.

-Interested parties who want their portrait taken on Wednesday should fill out this form (also embedded below sample photos).
+Interested parties who want their portrait taken on Wednesday should fill out this form (now closed).

 Sample Portraits and Sign Up Details